obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

 Congestion control
 ------------------

 1. To understand the operation of the TCP congestion control, it is often useful to write time-sequence diagrams for different scenarios.
 The example below shows the operation of the TCP congestion control scheme in a very simple scenario.
-The initial congestion window is set to 2000 bytes and the receive window advertised by the server (supposed constant for the entire connection) is set to 2000 bytes.
+The initial congestion window (``cwnd``) is set to 1000 bytes and the receive window (``rwin``) advertised by the server (supposed constant for the entire connection) is set to 2000 bytes.
+The slow-start threshold (``ssthresh``) is set to 64000 bytes.

  .. tikz::
     :libs: positioning, matrix, arrows